dogecoin/dogecoin/doc/fuzzing.md

 Fuzz-testing Dogecoin Core
 ==========================

-A special test harness `test_dogecoin_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
+A special test harness `test_coingreen_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
 In this document we'll describe how to use it with AFL.